ID: 613

 Conference Topic: T5.
 Professional recognition and certification systems

 As public and private sector institutions are developing academic training and professional certification programs for Environmental and Social Risk Management practice, this session aims to highlight best practices in the training of students and professionals in stakeholder engagement and communication processes associated with Impact Assessment.
+We would also host some novel practices and emerging tools from practitioners in the field.

 Status: approve